pmcollins/gumdrop/gumdrop.json/README.md

 ### Overview

-Gumdrop has a simple, imperative API for wiring up field-attribute relationships at compile time.
+Gumdrop-JSON has a simple, imperative API for wiring up field-attribute relationships at compile time.
 The motivation for Gumdrop-JSON isn't performance, but compile-time safety and avoidance of both annotations and reflection.

 As a happy side effect, however, because it doesn't use reflection, this library happens to be over two times faster